 *What are good tips for planning a good practice? - Keep players active at all times.
 Get to the field early and set everything up beforehand!
 Another reason to arrive early is to check the field conditions and make sure that it is safe to play on.
 Avoid the three L's.
 Laps, lines, and lectures.
 Keep it fun!
 Keep it simple, especially for younger players.
 Don't use fancy words or complicated drills.
 Don't be afraid to change things if something isn't working.

-*Should I have a parent meeting? - You should have a team meeting as soon as possible and defiantly before the first game.
+*Should I have a parent meeting? - You should have a team meeting as soon as possible and defiantly before the first practice.
 Prepare a "handout" with everything clearly stated.
 Use the handout as your notes.
 Pass the handout out at the end of the meeting.
 Tell parents to make sure their spouses and family know the team policies and sideline etiquette.
 Make sure they cheer for good defensive and offensive plays.
-On the hand out should be you team "staff" names and contact information.
+Ask for volunteers for team parent and assistant coach if you don't have one.
+Collect work bond checks before handing out jerseys.

 *What do I need for game day? - HAVE FUN!
 Both you and the players should be having fun.
 Don't get too worked up about it.
 Your #1 goal is player development and learning NOT winning.
 As long as the kids try their hardest, they are good sports, and most importantly, that they have fun then you did your job.